IELTS GT Test – Speaking Mock Test # 37

 Q. How important is it to arrive early in your country?

 Answer: Arriving early and doing things on time requires a certain degree of planning and their proper execution, but, unfortunately, none of it seems to receive enough attention from the people in my country these days unless, of course, there are some “extra” incentives for doing so.
 So, they almost always choose to arrive “on time” instead of arriving early, of course, only to become “late” in the process.

 Q. How can modern technology help people to arrive early?

 Answer: I am not too sure if modern technology can really help people that much to arrive early.
 Again, arriving early requires some extra efforts as in leaving early for the destination or choosing faster vehicles (if not walking) for a ride.
 But, above all, one has to be really committed and respectful to his/her commitments in order to arrive early on any occasion.
-Of course, if you are using private transportation, and a mobile phone with certain types of applications installed in it, it is possible to get information on the traffic situation on a certain road and thus changing the route for a quicker commuting.
-But, other than that, I don’t really see much of a role of modern technology in helping people to arrive early.
+Of course, if you are using private transportation, and a mobile phone with certain types of applications installed in it, it is possible to get information on the traffic situation on a certain road and thus changing the route for quick commuting.
+But, other than that, I don’t really see much of the role of modern technology in helping people to arrive early.

 Discussion topics: Being patient